LIDR-academy/AI4Devs-stopwatch-sr-01/stopwatch-mvcds/prompts.md

 - The initial markdown didn't generate code
 - WHen it generatd code, it was on the template folder instead of mine
+- First versio of the code didn't have neither stopwathces/timers working, just adding and removing them
+- Second version lacked laps and notifications
+- Third was filling the basic requirements
+- Fourth had UI improvements

 # Refinamentos Aplicaods

+- Le pedi un par de cosas que no estavan functionando bien a principio

 # Prompt Final

+for stopwatches: lap can only be available once it is running

+for timers: remove the set button, the user has to manually start it, hide the test button

 ## Explicacion

+Last prompt was very specific and built on base of existing code, i was just adjusting functionality